Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceorchestration/service-orchestration-push-management-generic-http_dynamic.md

 }
 ```

-The service operation **responds** with the status code `201` if subscriptions were successfully created. he response also contains a [ServiceOrchestrationSubscriptionListResponse](../data-models/service-orchestration-subscription-list-response.md) JSON encoded body.
+The service operation **responds** with the status code `201` if subscriptions were successfully created.
+The response also contains a [ServiceOrchestrationSubscriptionListResponse](../data-models/service-orchestration-subscription-list-response.md) JSON encoded body.

 ```
 {